StarrLucky/Noswear_Android_Client/README.md

 ## Noswear Android client

 As part of Noswear project this Android client application
-*  handles command over Wi-Fi from Noswear voice recognition server;
+* handles command over Wi-Fi from Noswear voice recognition server
 * sending it to NRF51 board.

-In the future this APP could be also appears as a standalone voice recognition server.
+* Recognising speech from mobile phone microphone
+* Sending shocking command to NRF51 board if profanity in speech is present

 ### This app handles requests from Wi-Fi:
 request with param shocking=on, like